Historical Tales | News | Vampires | Zombies | Werewolves

 Dopamine/Endorphins: These neurotransmitters induce feelings of euphoria, and are released in a vampire's brain when it feeds.
 Neural pathways activated in feeding vampires are much like those found in drug users.

 Circadian Rhythms: Chemical changes in the brain that help us "rise and shine" with the morning light are reversed in vampires.

-Smell/Hearing: Both senses are extremely acute: thanks to a combination of increased neural sensitivity and additional receptor cells, hearing range is tripled while smell is tenfold.
+Smell/Hearing: Both senses are extremely acute: thanks to a combination of enlarged brain tissue and additional receptor cells, hearing range is tripled while smell is tenfold.